-Guides on commonly taught topics in world history along with selected primary and secondary sources, discussion questions, teaching strategies, differentiation, interactive activities, and annotated bibliographies.
+Explore commonly taught topics along with related primary sources, discussion questions, teaching strategies, and annotated bibliographies.

-This short teaching module includes an essay containing context, discussion questions, and a guide to incorporating the three primary sources....
+This long teaching module includes an activity and two primary sources....
 Read More »

 Music and singing were fundamentally important parts of the revolutionary experience.
 Amateurs and formally trained composers alike produced thousands of songs and hymns that celebrated or criticized the Revolution.
 Men and women sang during revolutionary festivals, in bars, cafés, and theaters, and they fought with others who dared to sing royalist or reactionary songs....
 Read More »

 An extremely useful source for discussions of Mesopotamian government and society is the Babylonian document Hammurabi’s Code (circa 1780 BCE).
 One of the most influential codifications of law in ancient history, the text provides students with a concrete example of the expanding influence of centralized government on the personal and professional lives of the general population....
 Read More »

 Women’s travel writing is a rich source for teaching world history.
 In this module, Patricia M.E.
 Lorcin explains how she uses two examples of women's travel writing to help students better understand a wide range of issues in world history....
 Read More »